 Impact Management Objective: To compile a final site layout plan that adheres to the recommendations of the BAR Report and any additional conditions which may be included in the Environmental Authorisation or other relevant license/permit.
 Potential impact to avoid Substantial deviation from the conceptual layout plan may result in: Non-compliance with the Environmental Authorisation during construction.
 Triggering of additional listed activities not authorised in the Environmental Authorisation.
 An increase in the severity of the impacts identified and assessed in the BAR or may result in new impacts not previously assessed and not provided for in this EMPr, resulting in environmental degradation.
 Visual disturbance.
 Impact Management Outcome Development is compliant with recommendations of the BAR and this EMPr.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period General Ikamva Green Holdings, buring design • The final detailed design & layout must adhere to the conceptual layout assessed in the BAR process.
-Ikamva Green Holdings, trading as Platinum Pride Crematorium • The final detailed design & layout must be approved prior to commencement of activities on site.
-Icrematorium • If the final detailed design differs significantly from that assessed during the BAR, the revised layout must be assessed by an ECO and escalated to the Environmental Auditor, who should liaise with the CA regarding an amendment, prior to proceeding.
-Icrematorium Performance Indicator Detailed designs and site layout plans are approved and adhere commencement of construction. es to the conditions of the EA A and EMPr, prior to the
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period General Ikamva Green Holdings, trading as Platinum Pride process.
+During design • The final detailed design & layout must be approved prior to commencement of activities on site.
+Ikamva Green Holdings, trading as Platinum Pride Crematorium • If the final detailed design differs significantly from that assessed during the BAR, the revised layout must be assessed by an ECO and escalated to the Environmental Auditor, who should liaise with the CA regarding an amendment, prior to proceeding.
+Number of the trading of the Performance Indicator Detailed designs and site layout plans are approved and adhere commencement of construction. es to the conditions of the EA A and EMPr, prior to the